"How do I know when it's time to scale an influencer campaign?"

 2. You’ve Recently Had a Creator Post Go Viral

-It’s always super rewarding when a killer piece of creator content pops off.
+It’s always super rewarding when a piece of creator content pops off.

-We’ll bite: viral posts aren’t a guarantee.
+Sure, viral posts are never a guarantee.
 If it happens once, it won’t always happen again.

 But going viral signals that you have the potential to earn consistent engagement in the future.

 One-off campaigns can generate excitement and awareness in the short term.
-Sure, you might go viral.
+You might go viral.
 That said, a single viral post doesn’t define the potential of a brand or campaign.

 By the way, you’d be surprised at which products go viral (and how often).
 From pet food to household cleaners, our own creators have earned millions of views on TikTok with a variety of products.
 There are tons of CPG brands taking over TikTok with the help of creators.